Do managers need mental health training?

 By Emily Roach, Paws in Work guest blogger.

 A manager holds the responsibility of supervising part of a business; they are typically in charge of a person or group of people.
 Employees are required to report to their manager for a variety of reasons, they can be both work/non-work related.

-It’s viewed that as managers are ‘in charge’ of their employees, then they should have some responsibility over their wellbeing.
-A healthy and happy workplace boosts overall morale of employees and will therefore lead to higher productivity and a general better quality of work produced.
+It’s viewed that as managers are ‘in charge’ of their employees, then they should have some responsibility for their wellbeing.
+A healthy and happy workplace boosts the overall morale of employees and will therefore lead to higher productivity and a generally better quality of work produced.

 Of course, employees do need to take some responsibility for their own mental health at work.
 It’s always beneficial to have your own knowledge on mental health, this enables you to recognise when your mental health has become compromised as well as your peers.
 It’s also important to receive additional support from your line manager / other members of staff of a higher authority.

-To conclude, there needs to be a balance from both ends of the spectrum to ensure everyone is as happy as they can be at work.
+To conclude, there needs to be a balance from both ends of the spectrum to ensure everybody is as happy as they can be at work.
 Collaboration is key!